About the Homelessness Reduction Act (HRA)

 If all prevention and relief duty activity fails, the usual tests (priority need and intentional homelessness) are applied to ascertain if the person is owed the full homelessness duty.

-The ‘Duty to Refer’ will commence in October 2018.
-The agencies that will have this duty are:
+The ‘Duty to Refer’ commenced in October 2018.
+The agencies have this duty are:

 - Youth offender institutions